-We all want the best for our kids; happy childhood memories, healthy development so they can be the best they can be.
+We all want the best for our kids.
+We want them to be the best that they can be, physically, emotionally and socially.
+We want them to have happy memories of their childhood.
+With everything that we want to do, that we’re told we “should” be doing and juggling with that with our own lives, it can seem impossible to support healthy child development.
 Achieving all of this can be a challenge for any parent.
-With so much to juggle with our children and our own lives it can seem impossible support healthy child development to get the best outcomes for our child.
+With so much to juggle with our children and our own lives it can seem like an impossible task.

-The best childhood outcomes happen when children are raised in emotionally safe and supportive environments.
+The best outcomes for children happen when they are raised in emotionally safe and supportive environments.

 No-one likes to be yelled at and yelling doesn’t ensure our child listens anyway.
 How many times have we all yelled at our kids just to be heard and our kids still don’t listen to us?
 Frustrating isn’t it!